 The global prevalence of diabetes in adult population in 2013 is presented in this article.
 The estimated prevalence of diabetes in adult population (20-79 years old) and impaired glucose tolerance (IGT) expressed in percentages are used as metrics.
 An interactive data visualization was designed to explore the data and communicate the findings.
 Data source is the Sixth edition of the International Diabetes Federation Atlas of Diabetes.

-Globally it is estimated that 382 million people suffer from diabetes for a prevalence of 8.3%.
-North America and the Caribbean is the region with the higher prevalence, 36,755 people with diabetes (11%) followed by the Middle East and North Africa with 34,571 people with diabetes (9.2%).
-Western Pacific regions, with 138,195 people with diabetes, is the region with higher number of people with diabetes, however its prevalence is 8.6%, close to the prevalence of the World.
+Globally in 2013, it is estimated that almost 382 million people suffer from diabetes for a prevalence of 8.3%.
+North America and the Caribbean is the region with the higher prevalence of 11% having 37 million people with diabetes followed by the Middle East and North Africa with a prevalence of 9.2% having 35 million people with diabetes.
+Western Pacific is the region with higher number of people living with diabetes (138 million), however its prevalence is 8.6%, close to the prevalence of the World.

 In 2013, the top 10 countries with higher prevalence of diabetes are Tokelau (37.5%), Federated States of Micronesia (35%), Marshall Islands (34.9%), Kiribati (28.8%), Cook Islands (25.7%), Vanuatu (24%), Saudi Arabia (23.9%), Nauru (23.3%), Kuwait (23.1%) and Qatar (22.9%).

-It is interesting to highlight that 35 out of 219 countries (16% of the total) has very high prevalence of diabetes, over 12%.
+It is interesting to highlight that 35 out of 219 countries (16% of the total) has very high prevalence of diabetes of 12% or higher.
 These countries are located mainly in Western Pacific, and Middle East and North Africa regions.

-Africa is the region with the lower prevalence of diabetes (4.9%), having the country Réunion (15.4%), Seychelles (12.1%) and Gabon (10.7%) as the top three countries with higher prevalence and 10 out of 48 countries with prevalence of diabetes over upper quartile (6.3%) prevalence.
+Africa is the region with the lower prevalence of diabetes (4.9%), having Réunion (15.4%), Seychelles (12.1%) and Gabon (10.7%) as the top three countries with higher prevalence and 10 out of 48 countries with prevalence of diabetes higher than the upper quartile (6.3%) prevalence.

-Europe has 56,276 people with diabetes (8.5%) having Turkey in upper extreme of prevalence of diabetes with 14.9%, four percentage points higher that Montenegro (ranked #2) with 10.1% of prevalence.
+Europe has 56 million people with diabetes (8.5%) having Turkey in the upper extreme of prevalence of diabetes with 14.9%, four percentage points higher that Montenegro (ranked #2) with 10.1% of prevalence.